hikkoiri/lumos/README.md

 > This project is still under active development and not even close to an alpha release.

+> Discarded the project for now.
+Maybe I will pick that up later again.

 ## About

 A small, dynamic generated interface for simply controlling Shelly RGBW bulbs inside your local network.